AmineHamzaoui/Parkinson-Subtybing-and-Stage-Inference---PPMI/Userguide.md

 conda config --set solver libmamba conda update -n base -c defaults conda
 ```
-The problem was not being able to install or update conda-libmamba-solver in the base which is the root Conda environment.
+The problem was not being able to install or update conda-libmamba-solver and other must-matching libraries in the base which is the root Conda environment.
 You just need to create your own environment instead of modifying the base.
 Resources :
 ```